 Play, Play, Play

 When building your lesson plans, make sure that there is enough time for pure play.
 Your room should have various learning centers including dramatic play, blocks, music instruments, open-ended art materials, etc. All of your lesson plans should show blocks of time where children are exploring and playing.
 Then you as the teacher should be pulling a few toddlers at a time to work on specific skills that you’ve observed and want to see growth in.

 Children should have at least 45 minutes of uninterrupted playtime if possible.
 Ideally, they would get a solid hour in the morning and a solid hour in the afternoon, also including outdoor play.
-We have all heard that famous Jean Piaget quote, “play is a child’s work,” and that is certainly the truth.
+We have all heard that famous Jean Piaget quote, “play is a child’s work,” most famously said by Maria Montessori, and that is certainly the truth.
 Children learn best through play, and it is our job to facilitate that.

 Writing the Plan